opentargets/platform-etl-backend/README.md

   - have a field called 'synonyms' which are either Strings or arrays of Strings linked to the 'id' field.

 The input files are specified in the configuration file under the field `drug-extensions`.
 The files can contain additional columns; these will be safely ignored.

+New synonyms are added to the 'synonyms' field on the object if they are not already present in either 'synonyms' or 'trade names'.
+At present it is not possible to add new fields to 'trade names'.

 #### Inputs